GoogleChrome/developer.chrome.com/site/en/blog/faster-devtools-startup/index.md

 As a result, DevTools opens and **works faster with less CPU usage**. 🎉

-{% partial 'devtools/reach-out.md' %}
+{% Partial 'devtools/reach-out.md' %}
-{% partial 'devtools/engineering-blog.md' %}
+{% Partial 'devtools/engineering-blog.md' %}